sfc-gh-mhindi/REPO_CANVA/3-B2B/Scope_of_Work.md

 - Implementation of 2nd-5th third-party sources (Canva team will implement using pattern)
 - Costs for third-party API usage or licenses
 - Snowflake compute/storage costs
-- Infrastructure costs for webhook hosting
+- Infrastructure costs for ingestion hosting

 ---